wallacelab22/EEG_Workshop/README.md

 # EEG_Workshop
-Stimulus presentation and EEG analysis for the Wallace Lab EEG Workshops.
+Stimulus presentation and EEG analysis code for the Wallace Lab EEG Workshops.